bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bolza.md

 **Oskar Bolza** worked on function theory, integral equations and the calculus of variations.

 ### Mathematical Profile (Excerpt):
-* Oskar's father manufactured printing presses and it was the family's intention that Oskar should follow in his father's trade.
-* Oskar began his secondary schooling in Neuchâtel but when the family moved to Freiburg he continued his secondary schooling there.
 * This proved to be too demanding for Bolza so he decided to concentrate on physics at the University.
 * From 1878 until 1881 Bolza studied mathematics under Christoffel and Reye at Strasbourg, under Schwarz at Göttingen and under Weierstrass at Berlin.
 * He attended Weierstrass's 1879 lecture course on the calculus of variations which was to have a lasting effect on the direction that Bolza's mathematical interests would take.